 AVON TURBOSTEEL 70

-- Designed for luxury, high performance saloonsGood handling and comfort characteristics.
+- Sidewall designed for luxury, high performance saloonsProvides good handling and comfort characteristics.

-- Available in white sidewall.Enhanced classic look of your vehicle.
+- Available with a white sidewallTo further enhance the classic look of your vehicle.

 The tire size is made up of: Tread Width / Aspect Ratio / Rim Diameter.
 For example 245/50R18